rl-institut/apipe/digipipe/workflow/WORKFLOW.md

 ## Pipeline visualization / DAG

-The entire pipeline can be visualized as directed acyclic graph (DAG) with
+The entire pipeline can be visualized as a directed acyclic graph (DAG).
+The following command creates the DAG as an svg file in the current directory:

     snakemake --dag | dot -Tsvg > dag_rules_full.svg